Of Owls & Masters

 The OWLS, Part 1: Expedition Leaders

-On the ground, you’ll find we pace the Expedition, communicate with hosts & local authorities, and keep the group moving forward safely, harmoniously, and purposefully towards our shared goals.
+Out on the trail, we pace the rhythm of the Expedition, communicate with hosts & local authorities, and keep the group moving forward—safely, harmoniously, and purposefully.

 • Eddie